 The unit is shipped from the factory set up for either Natural Gas or Propane as specified by the Style Number on the Sales Order.
-Complete the instructions below only if your unit has been set up for Propane.
+Complete the instructions below only if your unit has been set up to run on Propane.